13 Items in Your Kitchen You Should Probably Throw Away

 Scratched-up cutting board

 Much like kitchen appliances, your cutting board has a shelf life.
 All that chopping of veggies and fruits has probably given your cutting board plenty of cracks and scratches, and bacteria has likely found a home in those deep grooves.
+Unless you are cleaning your cutting board regularly, you may need to replace it more often.
 When you replace that old board, also consider picking up one of these cool kitchen gadgets.

 Just because putting food in the freezer helps it last longer, doesn’t mean it lasts forever!
 While the freezer can keep your winter soup good for a few months, if your items look like they got stuck in a snowstorm, you can bet they’re not going to taste as good as they should.
 For specifics, here are things in your freezer you should toss out.